 In the Clinical Education Program students practice law under the supervision of law professors with real clients and high stakes, in a rigorous learning environment.
 This includes clinics, externships and practicums, in which students gain skills that transfer directly to their future careers.

 In clinics, students work under faculty supervision with real clients and real cases.
 We currently offer five JD Clinics:

 The Legal Aid Clinic at the Union Rescue Mission serves clients who are homeless on Skid Row in downtown Los Angeles.
 Students provide pro bono legal services in a variety of civil matters, including family law, income tax, consumer law, benefit controversies and post-conviction reentry.

-Community Justice Clinic provides legal services for non-profit, religious or community organizations who are working to promote justice and to develop opportunities and resources for vulnerable, underserved people and communities.
+The Community Justice Clinic provides legal services for non-profit, religious or community organizations who are working to promote justice and to develop opportunities an resources for vulnerable, under served people and communities.
 Students provide corporate counsel and services, including formation, governance and compliance.

 The Low Income Tax Clinic (LITC) provides direct legal representation to low income taxpayers at the Pepperdine Legal Aid Clinic in downtown Los Angeles.
 Under attorney supervision, LITC students represent taxpayers in disputes with the Internal Revenue Service, including audits, appeals, collection matters, and federal tax litigation.
 In addition, the clinic provides taxpayer education programs to various social service organizations and community groups.

 Externships enable students to integrate theoretical knowledge of the law with the development of professional skills through practical experience under the supervision of the faculty, the bench and the bar.
 Participating law students develop and practice essential lawyering skills with real clients in the context of actual cases, and under the direction of supervising attorneys who have many years of experience in both legal practice and legal education.
 Learn more